bitrise-io/devcenter/docs/getting-started/create-your-first-app-on-bitrise.md

     - Registering a Webhook for the repository

-    Please note, that __if you want to avoid giving Bitrise write permissions, you can select the `Other / Manual` option__, and do the setup yourself.
+    Please note, that __if you want to avoid giving Bitrise write permissions, you can select `Other / Manual`__ instead, and do the setup yourself.

 ### Other / Manual setup option

-On this tab, you just have to paste your HTTPS git clone URL where Bitrise can access your code.
-Paste the URL and click on `Next` to proceed.
+Paste your HTTPS git clone URL where Bitrise can access your code and click on `Next` to proceed.

 ## 2. Setup repository access

+You need to specify how Bitrise will be able to access the source code.
+Depending on whether or not you have admin rights to the repo

 ### Auto-add the SSH key Bitrise generated for you